 Mayborn Museum Complex

 The Mayborn Museum Complex is a gem in Waco that I truly enjoy exploring.
-It celebrates the natural science and cultural history of Central Texas in a spacious 143,000-square-foot building.
+Notably, it celebrates the natural science and cultural history of Central Texas in a spacious 143,000-square-foot building, making it one of the standout historic museums in Waco.

 Inside, there are vibrant exhibits and engaging hands-on activities.
-These are perfect for families looking to learn and have fun together.
-The museum features several key areas:
+These features are perfect for families looking to learn and have fun together.
+The museum includes several key areas:

-• Natural History Wing: Explore prehistoric exhibits and fascinating dioramas.
+• Firstly, the Natural History Wing: Explore prehistoric exhibits and fascinating dioramas.

-• Cultural History Galleries: Discover the lives of 19th-century residents in Waco.
+• Additionally, the Cultural History Galleries: Discover the lives of 19th-century residents in Waco.

-• Discovery Rooms: Interactive spaces for kids and adults alike.
+• Moreover, the Discovery Rooms: Interactive spaces for kids and adults alike.

 I appreciate how the museum makes education enjoyable.
-Admission is typically available year-round, but it’s good to check for any special closures on Baylor University football game days or holidays.
+Typically, admission is available year-round, but it’s good to check for any special closures on Baylor University football game days or holidays.

 If you plan to visit, the hours are 10 AM to 5 PM from Tuesday to Sunday.
-I always find something new each time I go.
+Each time I go, I always find something new.
 Plus, the historic village adds another layer of charm to the experience.

 For more details about planning a visit, you can check the Mayborn Museum’s official site.
-It’s a fantastic place to immerse yourself in the rich history and science of the region.
+Overall, it’s a fantastic place to immerse yourself in the rich history and science of the region.

 Armstrong Browning Library and Museum